TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 Whether that matters depends on your application.
 If all fields are entirely independent then maybe it's not a problem.
 If there are inter-field consistency constraints it definitely is a problem.
 DynamoDB does support optional [ACID transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html) that guarantee atomic updates for up to 100 items at a time.
 The transaction uses a two phase protocol which doubles the cost and uses twice the IO compared to the base operations.

 In our case, issues can have up to 400 custom fields which means an issue is represented by up to 401 items.
-If more than 100 of those are changed it's not possible to perform an atomic update.
+If more than 100 of those are changed, it's not possible to perform an atomic update.

 ## Document Design with DynamoDB Streams